 For a functioning photovoltaic system on boats, you need three key components:

-- Solar modules – convert sunlight into electricity
+- Solar panels – convert sunlight into electricity

 - Charge controller – protects the battery and regulates the charging process

-- Batteries – store the energy for your consumers
+- Batteries – store energy for your devices

-If you already have a charge controller or battery, you should check this before installation.
+If a charge controller or battery is already present, you should check this before installation.

-The solar module – the heart of your boat solar system
+The solar panel – the heart of your boat's solar system

 Function: Converts sunlight into electrical energy.

-Dimensioning: Several modules can be connected in parallel or in series.
+Dimensioning: Multiple modules can be connected in parallel or in series.

 Mounting options: permanently installed, flexible or as a solar bag.

-Tip: Use high-quality marine solar modules that are designed for moisture, salt water, and strong sunlight.
+Tip: Use high-quality marine solar panels that are designed for humidity, saltwater and strong sunlight.

-The charge controller is the link between the solar module and the battery:
+The charge controller is the link between the solar panel and the battery:

-- extends the life of your on-board battery,
+- extends the lifespan of your on-board battery,

-- can supply the starter and on-board batteries simultaneously.
+- can supply both the starter and on-board batteries simultaneously.

 The battery – energy storage on board